Driving community-led behaviour change

 Our co-design group was made up of young drivers and family members, professionals, community leaders, and ‘creative provocateurs’ who were not connected to the issue.
 This group defined the target audience and behaviour change goals, then participated with other community members in idea generation and testing activities.
 The most promising ideas were refined and implemented in an iterative fashion, with local community members continuing to act as co-designers throughout the implementation phase.

-Having community members and stakeholders involved in all phases of design and development meant Behind the Wheel effectively responded to current views of the licensing system, road safety and driver behaviours, and that project activities met the needs of the community.
-Some of the co-designers in this project also started to lead change in their family and community, beyond their involvement in the co-design process.
+Community members and stakeholders were involved in all phases of design, development and delivery.
+As a result, Behind the Wheel effectively responded to current views of the licensing system, road safety and driver behaviours.
+Importantly, project activities also met the needs of the community.
+Some of the co-designers in this project even started to lead change in their family and community, beyond their involvement in the co-design process.

 A campaign that achieved behaviour change and community ownership